HumanCompatibleAI/seals/README.md

   - **Diagnostic Tasks** which test individual facets of algorithm performance in isolation.
-  - **Renovated Environments**, adaptations of widely-used benchmarks such as MuJoCo continuous control tasks to be suitable for specification learning benchmarks.
-In particular, we remove any side-channel sources of reward information.
+  - **Renovated Environments**, adaptations of widely-used benchmarks such as MuJoCo continuous control tasks and Atari games to be suitable for specification learning benchmarks.
+In particular, we remove any side-channel sources of reward information from MuJoCo tasks, and give Atari games constant-length episodes (although most Atari environments have observations that include the score).

 *seals* is under active development and we intend to add more categories of tasks soon.